Caring for an autistic child

 - processes information

-- relates to their environment and other people
+- relates to their environment and the people around them

-Watching your baby’s social and communication development in the first 1-2 years is important for spotting early signs of autism.
-Most babies begin to show social behaviours like looking at you, smiling, responding when you say their name, and using gestures such as waving or pointing.
-These are typical milestones that help you understand how your baby is connecting with the world around them.
+Watching your baby's social and communication development in the first 1 to 2 years can help you notice how they are developing and if they are showing signs of autism.
+Most babies begin to show social communication such as looking at you, smiling, responding when you say their name and using gestures such as waving or pointing.
+These are common developmental experiences that help you understand how your baby is connecting with the world around them.

-Young children might have sensory difficulties such as unusual reactions to sounds, light, movement and textures.
-Textural challenges may appear when introducing solids to babies, or during bathing or swimming lessons.
+Young autistic children may show sensory differences such as being more sensitive or less sensitive to sounds, light, movement and textures.
+Differences with textures may appear when introducing solids to babies.

 Visit Autism Awareness Australia to understand more about the signs of autism in young children.